StuartZaq/wutc-rus/markdown/albann-fills_rus.md

 ### 12.12 Rhaglan

 The village of Rhaglan is surrounded by their long-legged wetland cows.
-Picts, Norsefolk and Ruis alike do not trust them - only Brythons herd them.
+Picts, Norsefolk and Ruis alike do not trust these bovines - only Brythons herd them.
 Between the herds, raised beehives are dotted, a somnolent buzzing emerging at all hours.

 The 98 inhabitants of Rhaglan make much of their cheese - each cluster of buildings another secret recipe.
 Rivalry is common - the young men of each farmstead often race on horseback, kicking and shoving one another.
 Death or injury is not punished.
 Apprentices from other villages make up for those lost to the races.

 Siôn (3HD, Leather, Bow, Sword) killed four in his youth, and has buried four sons in turn.
 His authority is Rhaglan is absolute when it comes to outsiders.
 Internal disputes do not concern him.

 A third of the cows and hives bear the mark of the Roaming Court, earmarked for consumption when they next visit.

+The elders know that the blood, skull or shoe of a horse protect from witch-craft, although there has been no cause to use such a ward for years.

 _When the Roaming Court is here -_ a huge slaughter and smoking of meat and cheese as the Court resupplies.